Khloé Kardashian's Retro Workout Video Disappoints Us For This One Reason

-According to the description of the video, posted to Vogue's Youtube channel and shared by Cosmopolitan, the routine is geared toward looking your best in the pants in Khloé's denim line.
+According to the description of the video, posted to Vogue's YouTube channel and shared by Cosmopolitan, the routine is geared towards looking your best in the jeans in Khloé's denim line.
 Given the body shaming on Khloé's new show, we're not exactly surprised by that.

-According to the description of the video, posted to Vogue's Youtube channel and shared by Cosmopolitan, the routine is geared toward looking your best in the pants in Khloé's denim line.
+According to the description of the video, posted to Vogue's YouTube channel and shared by Cosmopolitan, the routine is geared towards looking your best in the jeans in Khloé's denim line.
 Given the body shaming on Khloé's new show, we're not exactly surprised by that.

 Still, the workout itself is pretty good.
 She starts off with jump squats to get the blood flowing.
 Then, she takes us through a squat lateral raise, back lunges alternating with side squats, a sandbag bridge, a one-leg deadlift using a kettle bell, and a clean squat with a sandbag.
 We just wish this advice weren't wrapped up in such a problematic package, with the title "Khloé Kardashian's Better Butt Workout."
 (Sigh.)